Ivo-Evans/blog/docs/readme.md

 * You should manually write the html tags inside the content markers.
 This gives you freedom to customise your articles.
 * Distinct HTML lines should be separated by one empty line, as above.
 When compiled, these two p tags will be touching.
 * The first layer of indentation, like these p tags, should be flush with the margin.
-* The tabbing style applied by content-management is two spaces.
+* The tabbing style applied by cm.rb is two spaces.
 This can be changed by changing the value of @tab in Compilable, ./resources/modules/compilable.rb

 ### Changing what appears on the 'about' page
 To change this, change the contents of the about.txt file in ./content/